drewrice2/K-means-clustering/README.md

 # K-means clustering algorithm

-A basic implementation of a K-means clustering algorithm.
-Can be used to customer segmentation, etc.
+A basic implementation of an unsupervised K-means clustering algorithm.
+Can be used for customer segmentation, clustering different types of data, etc.

 Used the classic iris dataset to cluster data points into 3 groups.